French Language Proficiency Test

 DELF - DIPLOME D'ETUDES EN LANGUE FRANÇAISE

 The DELF is recognized in 175 countries and is offered by 1200 accredited centres throughout the world, including, 37 in Canada.
 As an official certification of second-language proficiency, the DELF tests the ability of students to use French in real-life situations.
 This framework has become accepted as a way of benchmarking language ability all over the world.
 DELF A1 is typically Grade 5, A2 is typically Grade 8, B1 is typically end of Grade 9 or beginning of Grade 10, B2 is typically end of Grade 12.
-Red Deer Public School District supports DELF testing at all levels, beginning in 2013.
+Red Deer Public School Division supports DELF testing at all levels, beginning in 2013.

 DELF is a set of official French Proficiency tests.
 These tests provide international recognition of French proficiency and life-long certification.
 As well, these tests help our schools examine their programming and continue to improve upon it.